zor-cell/JavaWebAssembly/README.md

 Or with node:\
 `~/JavaWebAssembly/webapp:  npx http-server`

-When accessing the hosted webpage, the message "" in the console indicates the successful WebAssembly integration.
+When accessing the hosted webpage, the messages _"Hello from Main!"_ and _"Hello from Test!"_ in the console indicate successful WebAssembly integration.